antonbabenko/terraform-best-practices/README.md

 Data source performs read-only operation and is dependant on provider configuration, it is used in a resource module and an infrastructure module.

 Data source `terraform_remote_state` acts as a glue for higher level modules and compositions.

+The [external](https://www.terraform.io/docs/providers/external/data_source.html) data source allows an external program to act as a data source, exposing arbitrary data for use elsewhere in the Terraform configuration.

+The [http](https://www.terraform.io/docs/providers/http/data_source.html) data source makes an HTTP GET request to the given URL and exports information about the response which is often useful to get information from endpoints where native Terraform provider does not exist.

 ### Remote state